deservetom0urn/Angry-Bird-Dupe/README.md

-# 2D Physics-Based Slingshot Game (Angry Birds Clone)
+# 2D Angry Birds Clone

 This is a 2D physics-based game inspired by *Angry Birds*.
 I built this project in Unity to learn more about game physics, object interactions, and game flow using C#.